 Identity means that the Working Memory uses an IdentityHashMap to store all asserted objects.
-New instance assertions always result in the return of a new FactHandle, but if an instance is asserted again then it returns the original fact handle, i.e., it ignores repeated insertions for the same fact.
+New instance assertions always result in the return of new FactHandle, but if an instance is asserted again then it returns the original fact handle, i.e., it ignores repeated insertions for the same object.

-Equality means that the Working Memory uses a HashMap to store all asserted Objects.
-New instance assertions will only return a new FactHandle if no equal objects have been asserted.
+Equality means that the Working Memory uses a HashMap to store all asserted objects.
+An object instance assertion will only return a new FactHandle if the inserted object is not equal (according to its equal method) to an already existing fact.